Introduction

 - Simple management through Docker containers

-Remember to monitor your database performance and adjust server resources as needed.
-You can easily scale your Hetzner server up or down based on your workload requirements.
+Remember to monitor database performance and adjust server resources as needed.
+You can scale your Hetzner server up or down based on your workload requirements.